Choosing the Right Pistol Training Course

 Choosing the Right Path

-All three paths lead to the same destination: safe, confident, accurate pistol shooting.
+Although each method is different, all three paths lead to the same destination: safe, confident, accurate pistol shooting.